jaker821/timeclock-app/README.md

 ## Upcoming Fixes

 1. Handling user error (forgetting to clock in, or missing days)
+2. Handling OverTime Calculation.
+3. Handling future time entries for employees for a set pay period.
-2. Data backups
+4. Data backups
-3. Application packaged into a .exe file
+5. Application packaged into a .exe file
-4. General UI tweaks and fixes
+6. General UI tweaks and fixes

 ---